Lloyd Spencer Davis: Scientist

 Davis has a PhD in Zoology from the University of Alberta, Canada.
 His research has primarily concentrated on understanding the behavior of animals from an evolutionary perspective, especially the behavioral ecology of penguins and seals.
 More recently, the focus of his research has shifted to aspects of the communication of science and the newly emerging field of science diplomacy.
 His awards include a Fulbright Award, a Prince and Princess of Wales Scientific Award, and an Anzac Fellowship.

 He co-founded the International Conference on Penguins, which is held every three years, organizing the first one in Dunedin, New Zealand, in 1988.

 Science communicator

 In 2007, Davis was appointed as the inaugural Stuart Professor of Science Communication at the University of Otago in Dunedin.
 A year later, he established New Zealand's first university centre devoted to the teaching and research of science communication, being the Director of the University of Otago's Centre for Science Communication from February 2008 to October 2017.

-He is a Life Member of the Public Communication of Science and Technology (PCST) Network and its current Vice President.
+He is a Life Member of the Public Communication of Science and Technology (PCST) Network and was its Vice President for five years.